 Children Helping Children

 This is an opportunity for children at St. Mary's to reach out to other children.
-During the Advent season, Christmas gifts are collected and sent to children in our diocese where the needs are great.
+During the Advent season, Christmas gifts are collected and sent to children locally where the needs are greatest.
 Commitment: 2-3 weeks in Advent - Watch the bulletin for information.

 Door Ministry - St. Peter's

-On the 3rd Tuesday of each month, a group of parishioners prepare and serve lunch to at least 200 homeless people at St. Peter's, a downtown Catholic Church.
-Four "chefs" plan, shop for, and prepare the main course for St. Peter Church.
+On the 3rd Tuesday of each month, a group of parishioners prepares and serves lunch to at least 200 homeless people at St. Peter's, a downtown Catholic Church.
+Our team plans and prepares the main course for St. Peter Church.
 Volunteers and volunteer bakers are needed.
 Desserts are left at the What's Mine Is Yours table in the Commons.
 Commitment: One day per month or a dessert.